benNthen/aws-ai-image-recognition/README.md

 Other Notes:
 - You may wish to add your own files and store them inside the `images` folder, then provide their full file path when you run the program.
 - As of October 2021, this program only supports analysing files that are contained inside the images folder.
-- `boto3.py` is imported in this code.
-Its used to establish the online connection AWS API 'Rekognition'.
-- `image_helpers.py` contains one function that extracts and reads the image file from the images folder.